How Social Responsibility Affects Your Brand and Business

 • Installing solar or wind-power systems

-It’s important to communicate these changes with shareholders so they stay updated on your business practices and see the work you do to be more socially responsible.
+Communicate these changes with shareholders so they stay updated on your business practices and see the work you are doing to be more socially responsible.

 Contributed by Katie McLoughlin, Content Writer